maijake/devcc/1-architecture/README.md

 ## Constraints and Scope

-* Constraints
+* First version of this document: max 8h
   * Max 8 hours

 * Objective
-  * To identify non-functional requirements in product backlog
+  * To identify initial architecture requirements in product backlog
   * Address the [documented concerns](#CONCERNS)
-  * Give on overview
+  * Give on overview of our exercise

 * Scope
-  * Define a feasible development pipeline, which
+  * Define a *Minimum Feasible Delivery Pipeline*, which
     * uses state of the art tools
 	* is "efficient"
 	* can scale up
+	* can be extended

 * Working methods
   * --> use bullet lists (to be transferred into product backlog)
   * --> if required Architecture may documented in more polished manner later
   * Tools
-    * markdown
+    * GIT-markdown
 	* [Dia](http://en.wikipedia.org/wiki/Dia_%28software%29)
 	* [ArgoUML](http://argouml.tigris.org/)

 ## Concerns